Laboratory for Computational Genomics

 Welcome to the Tripathy Lab!

-I am an Independent Scientist at the Centre for Addiction and Mental Health (CAMH) and Associate Professor in the Department of Psychiatry, Department of Physiology, and the Institute of Medical Science at the University of Toronto.
+I am a Scientist at the Centre for Addiction and Mental Health (CAMH) and Associate Professor in the Department of Psychiatry, Department of Physiology, and the Institute of Medical Science at the University of Toronto.
 Before arriving in Toronto, I did my Post-Doc with Paul Pavlidis at the University of British Columbia, where I worked on integrating neuron electrophysiology with cell type-specific gene expression.
 I got my PhD in Neural Computation from Carnegie Mellon University in 2013, working with Nathan Urban.
 My PhD thesis was on computational and neuroinformatics methods for studying the electrophysiological diversity of neurons throughout the brain.